ptolemybarnes/ptolemybarnes.github.io/_posts/2016-09-05-angular-dependency-injection-in-ruby.markdown

  #=> Doesn't blow up!
 ```

-This led me to the idea of attempting, in the spirit of learning to crowbar the features of other programming languages into Ruby.
+This led me to the idea of attempting, in the spirit of learning, to crowbar the features of other programming languages into Ruby.